YojithSandaruwan/e18-3yp-Smart-Medicine-Dispenser/docs/README.md

 permalink: index.html

 # Please update this with your repository name and project title
-repository-name: eYY-3yp-project-template
+repository-name: e18-3yp-Smart-Medicine-Dispenser
-title: Project Template
+title: Smart Medicine Dispenser
 ---

 [comment]: # "This is the standard layout for the project, but you can clean this and use your own template"